The tough rules and how to fix Amazon book reviews.

-Because paid Amazon book reviews were big business, as this article in the New York Times in 2012 describes in detail.
+Because paid Amazon book reviews are big business, as this article in the New York Times describes in detail.

 In addition, one other very obtuse criteria – friends, which is defined as people you know personally.